+The group will provide proof of liability insurance, and agree to hold the district harmless in the event of personal injury or property loss.
 The group will agree to leave the facility as they found it and to repair any damage for which they are responsible.
 Any of the above requirements may be waived by the Board of Education.